 Samsung has recently released a teaser confirming this.
 The Galaxy S9 UX is going to be rebranded to Galaxy Ai UX.
 This teaser was released today at the Bixby Voice launch event of Galaxy Ai UX in China.
 It is rumored that Galaxy Ai UX is mainly the AI capabilities integrated into the Galaxy S9.

-It is clear that Samsung is very interested in hardware which is capable of enhancing AI capabilities on smartphones.
-Maybe we will be seeing a camera that uses the depth-sensing technology to improve facial recognition or an AI coprocessor that leaves the main processor free to handle other things very soon.
+It is clear that Samsung is very interested in hardware that is capable of enhancing AI capabilities on smartphones.
+Maybe we will be seeing a camera that uses depth-sensing technology to improve facial recognition or an AI coprocessor that leaves the main processor free to handle other things very soon.

-Though there hasn’t been any official announcement or confirmations these speculations are enough to keep us on our toes for the coming few months.
+Though there hasn’t been any official announcement or confirmations, these speculations are enough to keep us on our toes for the coming few months.

 Are you excited about these speculations?
 What do you think about them?
 Let us know in the comments section below.